Johnny Herbert dropped as F1 steward after penalising Verstappen then blasting his 'horrible mindset'

 The Mexico City GP followed a contentious race in Austin where Norris had also been forced out wide while trying to overtake on the outside.
 No penalty was given.
 That incident triggered a move to revise current driving standards guidelines, which set expectations for drivers, including when they must leave space for others during overtaking attempts.

-An updated set of guidelines, which clearly prohibit drivers from making aggressive defensive moves that take them off the track, are expected to be introduced in Qatar, but the penalties applied in Mexico show that stewards aren’t without powers in this area.
+An updated set of guidelines, which clearly prohibit drivers from making aggressive defensive moves that take them off the track, were introduced later in the year.

 “The whole intention of Verstappen [in Mexico] was to try to let Ferrari get the one-two finish,” said Herbert.
 “I think that’s definitely what Verstappen intended and tried to achieve, I understand why he did it but I don’t agree with it, I don’t think many people do.